Your browser version is no longer supported, so you may experience issues while using this site.

 If you’re unsure about the amount of cover you need or concerned your future circumstances will change, you may consider choosing a policy that offers complete replacement cover rather than a policy where you need to choose a sum insured.

-AAMI Complete Replacement Cover is an optional extra available with AAMI Home or Landlord policies.
+AAMI Complete Replacement Cover is an Optional Cover available with AAMI Home or Landlord policies.

-With this cover, we’ll choose to repair, rebuild your house as it was, or pay you what it would cost us to do so, without you having to set a specific sum insured limit.
+With this cover, we’ll repair or rebuild your house as it was, or pay you the amount of the assessed quote to repair or rebuild it, without you having to set a specific sum insured limit.

 - What is underinsurance and how can I avoid it?